tyjhart/flowanalyzer/README.md

 Elasticsearch so you don't have to do any guessing.
 Kibana Visualizations and Dashboards are included, so you can analyze those 60+ fields right away.
 We also have dynamic support for other fields defined in the Netflow v5, v9, and IPFIX standards.

-Take a look at [Fields.md](Fields.md) for a list of the pre-configured fields.
+Take a look at [the Fields list](Fields.md) for a list of the pre-configured fields.

 ### **Tags**